 What brand golf grip is best?

-The brand of golf grip typically thought of as best is Golf Pride.
+The brand typically thought of as best is Golf Pride.
 We see a large portion of players using their product.
 Golf Pride offers a variety of feels, textures, and styles to match the needs and wants of almost any golfer.

 With that said, there are some brands - such as Grip Master and Winn - who make products that rival Golf Pride.
 We tend to believe that the biggest difference between Golf Pride and its competitors is the simple fact that they have been around for so long.
 As technology continues to catch up to their head start, we think you will start to see less of a skew towards any one brand in particular.